PhilippeBekaert/hdspeconf/doc/RayDAT.md

 connector instead of the ADAT2 optical connector.
 Select this if you have an AEB or TEB expansion board connected to that ADAT2 internal connector.

-*Note: RME is no longer manufacturing the AEB or TEB expansion boards*
+*Note: RME is no longer manufacturing the AEB or TEB expansion boards.*

 **Word Clk Out**